 Revenues that originate from gasoline taxes through federal and state funding sources had been trending downward until the Legislature addressed the statewide transportation funding crisis by passing Senate Bill 1, the Road Repair and Accountability Act.
 Signed into law in April 2017, SB 1 invests over \$5 billion a year in state and local transportation needs.
 The infusion of revenues from SB 1 had increased State Transit Assistance by over 150 percent since FY 2016/17, until the 2019/20 downturn.
-It is projected that 10-12 years from now, SB 1 revenues will level off as vehicles become more fuel efficient and transition to electricity.
-For the future, alternative revenue streams are being tested, notably the California Road Charge Pilot completed in 2017, and a subsequent 2021 road charge project that will test several technologies for payment systems.
+It is projected that 10 or so years from now, SB 1 revenues will level off as vehicles become more fuel efficient and transition to electricity.
+For the future, alternative revenue streams are being tested, notably the California Road Charge Pilot completed in 2017.
+In 2021 the State tested how a road charge could work with four technologies: usage-based insurance, ridesharing, EV charging stations/pay-at-the-pump systems, and autonomous vehicles.
+Also, the recently passed Bipartisan Infrastructure Bill includes a five-year Road User Fee National Pilot.

-Grants and other revenue sources available to the Council have remained stable or increased.
+Grants and other revenue sources available to the Council have remained stable, with increasing opportunities ahead from state and federal funds.
 SB 1 programs have benefited local member agencies.
 Planning grants have continued to be active over the past several years, as management has consistently delivered grant products and helped to secure new grants that benefit the Council's membership and the region.
-In 2019/20 the Council's transportation planning program completed a technical study in response to new environmental requirements and a countywide fire vulnerability assessment with evacuation preparedness plan.

-Net position has long been in the range of \$1.5 million in Governmental funds and \$3.5 million in Fiduciary funds.
-As large projects such as the SAFE call box program have been completed, in 2020 the Governmental net position was down to about \$500,000 and fiduciary funds at approximately \$5 million.
+Until recently, net assets were in the range of \$1.5 million in Governmental funds and \$3.5 million in Fiduciary funds.
+Now that large projects such as the SAFE call box program have been completed, in 2021 the Governmental net assets were at \$600,000 and Fiduciary funds at \$6.8 million.